virtualansoftware/tutorials/docs/Excel.md

-# Excel as TestPlan executor
+# Excel as TestPlan Executor

 Can create Excel with all the required Field to execute the API test workflow.